SolarNetwork/solarnode-os-packages/solarnode-base-jackson/debian/README.md

-# SolarNode Application - DB - H2
+# SolarNode Platform - Spring

-This directory contains support for building the `solarnode-app-db-h2` package.
-This adds [H2][h2] databasensupport to the SolarNode platform.
+This directory contains support for building the `solarnode-base-jackson` package.
+This adds [Jackson JSON][jackson] support to the SolarNode platform.
 See [CHANGELOG](./CHANGELOG.md) for release information.

 # Build requirements